Murder Mystery Game AI

 When each guest receives a personalized case file with their character's background and specific investigative focus, confusion disappears entirely.
 A detective character gets suspect interview notes; a forensic expert receives lab reports; a journalist gets background research.
 Everyone immediately understands their role and knows what information they should—or shouldn't—share with other guests.

-Here's where DIY murder mystery party PDF templates really shine: homemade files printed on quality cardstock look and feel professional.
+Files printed on quality cardstock can look and feel polished.
 This presentation quality signals that you've prepared something substantial, not a casual game.
 Guests take the investigation seriously because the materials look like actual evidence.

 A comprehensive case file contains layered information that guides investigation and builds narrative depth.
 Think of it as the skeleton of your entire murder mystery experience.